its-AkshatJain/To-Do-List/README.md

    ```

 5. **Start Managing Your Tasks:**
-   - You can now use the web app to manage your tasks efficiently, with separate pages for "Today" and "Work" tasks.
+   - You can now use the web app to manage your tasks efficiently, with separate pages for different types of tasks.
+Easily switch between them by changing the website endpoint .

 Enjoy a more organized and productive day with our To-Do List web app!
 If you have any questions or feedback, feel free to reach out.

-**Note:** Ensure that you have Node.js and NPM (Node Package Manager) installed on your computer before following these instructions.
+**Note:** Ensure that you have Node.js, NPM (Node Package Manager) installed on your computer before following these instructions.
 You can download them from [nodejs.org](https://nodejs.org/).